-Turn transparent areas of the desktop gray in System Preferences > Accessibility.
-Select Display, click the Display tab, and check the box for Reduce Transparency.
+Turn transparent areas of the desktop gray in System Settings > Accessibility.
+Select Display and enable Reduce transparency.

 Make borders darker

 Darkening the borders also reduces transparency and makes things simpler to see.
-Go to System Preferences > Accessibility.
-Select Display, click the Display tab, and check the box for Increase Contrast.
+Go to System Settings > Accessibility.
+Select Display and enable the switch for Increase contrast.

 Invert the colors

-If seeing white on black is easier on your eyes, you can head to System Preferences > Accessibility > Display, click the Display tab, and check the box for Invert Colors.
+If seeing white on black is easier on your eyes, you can head to System Settings > Accessibility > Display and enable Invert Colors.

 Use shapes instead of or with color

 For statuses and information, you can choose to see shapes instead of or in addition to colored text.
-Go to System Preferences > Accessibility > Display, click the Display tab, and check the box for Differentiate without Color.
+Go to System Settings > Accessibility > Display and enable Differentiate without color.

 Change the display contrast

 Adjust the overall contrast for the display.
-Head to System Preferences > Accessibility > Display, click the Display tab, and move the Display Contrast slider.
+Head to System Settings > Accessibility > Display and move the Display contrast slider.

 Apply color filters or a tint

-For protanopia, deuteranopia, tritanopia, or a color tint, you can use filters. to System Preferences > Accessibility > Display and click the Colors tab.
-Check the box to Enable Color Filters.
+For protanopia, deuteranopia, tritanopia, or a color tint, you can use filters.
+Go to Mac’s System Settings > Accessibility > Display.
+Enable Color Filters.
 Select the Filter Type and then use the adjustments options that display to personalize the filter or color tint.

 Use Night Shift